esx-framework/esx-documentation/Infinity/Server/getplayerfromid.md

 ESX.GetPlayerFromId(playerId)
 ```

-This function gets a ESX player object from a server id.
+This function gets a ESX player object from a server ID.
 Returns `nil` for invalid players.

 ## Argument